-State Scouts Commissioner Backs ‘Dreams on Wheels’ Student Outreach Campaign
+State Scouts Commissioner backs ‘Dreams on Wheels’ student outreach campaign

 Briefing the gathering, Srinivasan Nandagopal said Dreams on Wheels is a statewide journey undertaken on his Honda CB350 motorcycle, aimed at inspiring students through direct interaction and motivational sessions.
 Since its launch in Mangaluru on November 24, the campaign has covered over 1,600 kilometres across five districts—Dakshina Kannada, Udupi, Uttara Kannada, Hubballi-Dharwad, and Belagavi.

-“During this journey, I have interacted with more than 3,000 students, encouraging them to approach their examinations with confidence and clarity,” Nandagopal said.
+Speaking to The Hans India from Belagavi Nandagopal said “During this journey, I have interacted with more than 3,000 students, encouraging them to approach their examinations with confidence and clarity,”

 He added that the next phase of the campaign will move further north, covering districts including Bagalkot, Vijayapura, Kalaburagi, Bidar, and Raichur, with continued emphasis on government school students preparing for their Class 10 board examinations.